 Remember, some decorations use no energy at all.
 Consider outdoor ornaments, wreaths and ribbons to brighten up your space without using any additional energy.

 Holiday shopping lists, red noses, and the warmth of the holiday spirit are what this time of year is all about.
 One of the best parts of the holiday season is finding that perfect gift for everyone on your list.

 What if your gifts also allowed your friends and family to save on their energy bills?
 Help your friends and family save, too, with energy-efficient gifts, such as a smart thermostat that can help save about $50 a year on your energy bill.

 Looking for that blockbuster present for a special someone?
 If it’s an appliance or electronic, be sure to look for the ENERGY STAR® logo.
 These items use 40% less energy than comparable models without the rating.

 The holiday season is a great time for sharing meaningful meals with close family, and that means cooking a bit more than usual.
 Consider firing up the grill for those lamb chops or that tasty roast beef.
 Cooking outside will keep your home cool, allowing your A/C to take a much-needed rest.

 When cooking indoors, always use the smallest appliance needed for the task.
 If you really need to get the oven going (that baked ham isn’t going to cook itself!), make sure to check on your food by using the oven light rather than opening the door and letting all that heat escape and warm up your home.
 Now, put on your best holiday onesie and bon appetit!

-At the end of the day, the holidays are a time to relax and enjoy the company of friends and family.
-With these tips, you can do all that and more — without spending time worrying about your energy bill.
-For more ways to save all year long, check out the Watt's Happening blog where you can find tips from the entire Watt’s Team!
+The holidays are a time to relax and enjoy the company of friends and family.
+With these tips, you can do all that and more — without having to worry about your energy bill.
+As Mariah's distant cousin Ivana Savemore Money says every year, “All I want for Christmas is… some energy savings!”